xtuml/bridgepoint/doc-bridgepoint/notes/5007_set_operations/5007_set_operations_int.md

 After implementation of the set operations and the unit tests for them, some changes/updates were needed to ensure that all existing tests continue to pass.

-7.2.1 In the parser, a two string used for parse errors were modified from "addition expression" -> "additive expression" and "multiplication expression" -> "multiplicative expression".
+7.2.1 In the parser, two strings used for parse errors were modified from "addition expression" -> "additive expression" and "multiplication expression" -> "multiplicative expression".
 This was done because now the set operations are categorized as additive and multiplicative expressions and the new wording is